acageduser/DMA-Attack-Firmware-Customization/README.md

 Gathering the IDs off of the donor card is the first part of the project.

 #
 Currently waiting for some hardware from China.
 Will develop further once the hardware arrives!
-(Dupdate: 13 September 2024 - Shipping date delivery set for 24-27 September 2024)
+(Update: 13 September 2024 - Shipping date delivery set for 24-27 September 2024)

 #
 #